launchableinc/cli/getting-started.md

 # [TODO]

 # send test results to Launchable
-launchable record test ...
+launchable record tests ...
 ```

-Keen eyes will notice that this is everything from the previous example **except** `launchable optimize test`, which we don't want to add until we're ready to actually subset tests.
+Keen eyes will notice that this is everything from the previous example **except** `launchable optimize tests`, which we don't want to add until we're ready to actually subset tests.

-### Recording builds and commits
+### Recording builds

 Launchable decides which tests to prioritize based on the changes contained in a build**.** To enable this, you need to send build and commit information to Launchable.